-We based this list on our own personal experiences, which makes it different from most other lists you see in the internet.
+Nevertheless, we based this list on our own personal experiences, which makes it different from most other lists you see in the internet.
 And since our experiences have led us all over this island country, this list showcases our take on the best of the best waterfalls in Iceland.

 Just barely making it onto our Top 10 Best Iceland Waterfalls List, the conspicuous roadside location of this waterfall in Southern Iceland ensured its popularity.
 Indeed, tour buses certainly don’t miss this one!

 We also happened to show up when lots of wildflowers bloomed at the waterfall’s base, which added a little more color to the scene despite the gray weather.

 If only the weather would have cooperated during sunset, we could very well have bumped this falls even higher on the list.

 This popular wide river waterfall on the Skjálfandafljót played a role in Icelandic history.